 The Executive Council decides:

-(1) To request the Secretary-General to support the further improvement of the WMO Community Platform with enhanced workflows, usability, security, and reliability to better identify the needs of Members, track progress in the implementation of capacity development initiatives by the Organization as well as supporting the activities of technical commissions, the Research Board and other bodies of the Organization;
+(1) To request the Secretary-General to provide the necessary resources to [P. Endersby] support the further improvement of the WMO Community Platform with enhanced workflows, usability, security, and reliability to better identify the needs of Members, track progress in the implementation of capacity development initiatives by the Organization as well as supporting the activities of technical commissions, the Research Board and other bodies of the Organization;

-(2) To request the Secretary-General to consider supporting regional centres through extra-budgetary resources to enable them to assist Members, as required, in assessing their capacities;
+(2) To request the Secretary-General to consider supporting regional centres through extra-budgetary resources to enable them to assist Members, as required, in assessing and enhancing [A.C.F.
+Aramuge] their capacities;

 (3) To request the regional associations, the technical commissions, the Research Board, and the other bodies of the Organization to actively support the implementation of this decision;

-(4) To request Members to provide accurate and regularly updated information into the CPDB; and
+(4) To request Members to appoint dedicated focal points, for the provision of accurate and regularly updated information into the CPDB; and

-(5) To request Members, particularly from developing countries, to designate young professionals and women into the expert teams to improve geographical representation and gender balance.
+(5) To request Members, particularly from developing countries, to designate young professionals and women into the expert teams to improve geographical representation, age structure of constituent bodies [A.C.F.
+Aramuge] and gender balance.

+(6) To request the Secretary-General to enhance opportunities and refine the criteria for Members to second their experts to the WMO Headquarters and Regional Offices to contribute to the enhancing capacities of Members, in contribution to the capacitation of Members in the developing communities [A.C.F.
+Aramuge].

 _______________